amayamaya/goblin-fighter-from-scratch/README.md

 # Rubric

-- Users see HP and two default Mice	(2)
+- Users see HP and two default Mice	(2) X
-Users can add a new Mice with default HP and name	(2)
+Users can add a new Mice with default HP and name	(2)X
 - Mice click handler	(6)
-  - Uses Math.random() function to determine hits
+  - Uses Math.random() function to determine hits	X
-  - Alerts user whether they hit the Mice or not and updates HP
-  - Alerts user whether the Mice hit them or not and updates HP
+ - Alerts user whether the Mice hit them or not and updates HP x
-- Show number of vanquished Mice	1
+- Show number of vanquished Mice	1 x
 - Display Mice differently and disable clicking when defeated	1
 - Disable all functionality when the game is over	2

 Functions
-- PURE: `renderMice(mice)` : return DOM node`	2
+- PURE: `renderOpponent(mice)` : return DOM node`	2 x
-- IMPURE: `displayMice()` : clears DOM and appends Mice data to Mice list DOM node`	2
+- IMPURE: `displayMice()` : clears DOM and appends Mice data to Mice list DOM node`	2 x